Ideas on Thought, Psyche, Society, and the Art of Technical Simplicity

 Here I examine questions that matter β from how we think to how the world could be different β blending curiosity with clarity.

-Deep reflections on psychology, philosophy, and how we understand the world around us.
+Deep reflections on psychology, philosophy, and society.

 - β’ The Logic of Our Extinction